silverstripe/silverstripe-tx-translator/README.md

 Note that the valid values for the boolean variables are 1, true, on, 0, false and off.

+- `TX_TOKEN` (required) - the transifex API token.
+Generate this at https://app.transifex.com/user/settings/api/ and add it to your `~/.transifexrc` by manually running `tx push -s` on a supported repository and entering your token when prompted
 - `TX_GITHUB_API_TOKEN` (required) - the github token with write access to create pull-requests
 - `TX_PULL` (default `1`) - pull latest translations from transifex, run i18nTextCollectorTask and update translation files
 - `TX_PUSH` (default `0`) - push new source strings to transifex